 '''

-gradient = PROTECT(allocMatrix(REALSXP, LENGTH(ans), LENGTH(theta)));
+gradient = PROTECT(Rf_allocMatrix(REALSXP, LENGTH(ans), LENGTH(theta)));

 '''

-The first argument to allocMatrix gives the SEXPTYPE of the matrix: here we want it to be REALSXP.
+The first argument to Rf\allocMatrix gives the SEXPTYPE of the matrix: here we want it to be REALSXP.
 The other two arguments are the numbers of rows and columns.
-(Note that LENGTH is intended to be used for vectors: length is more generally applicable.)
+(Note that LENGTH is intended to be used for vectors: Rf\length is more generally applicable.)

-''' for(i = 0, start = 0; i < LENGTH(theta); i++, start += LENGTH(ans)) { par = PROTECT(findVar(installChar(STRING_ELT(theta, i)), rho)); '''
+''' for(i = 0, start = 0; i < LENGTH(theta); i++, start += LENGTH(ans)) { par = PROTECT(Rf_findVar(Rf_installChar(STRING_ELT(theta, i)), rho)); '''

 Here, we are entering a for loop.
 We loop through each of the variables.
 In the for loop, we first create a symbol corresponding to the i-th element of the STRSXP theta.
-Here, STRING\ELT(theta, i) accesses the i-th element of the STRSXP theta.
-Macro CHAR() extracts the actual character representation of it: it returns a pointer.
-We then install the name and use findVar to find its value.
+Here, STRING\ELT(theta, i) accesses the i-th element of the STRSXP theta. installChar() installs the element as a name and Rf\findVar finds its value.